Witness balks on stand in murder case against rap mogul Suge Knight

 Asked by Deputy District Attorney Cynthia Barnes if he could identify Knight as she pointed to him in the courtroom, Sloan said, "That doesn't look like Mr. Knight."

-Wearing an orange jail uniform and handcuffs for Monday's proceeding, Knight appeared slightly thinner since his last court hearing, with a touch of grey in his beard.
+Wearing an orange jail uniform and handcuffs for Monday's proceeding, Knight appeared slightly thinner since his last court hearing, with a touch of gray in his beard.

 If found guilty, the co-founder of Death Row Records would face a mandatory sentence of 25 years to life in prison.